Alchemist77/Daily-Gesture-Recognition/README.md

 # Daily Gesture Recognition During Human-Robot Interaction Combining Vision and Wearable Systems

-It is a classification of daily gesture data using LSTM.
+It is a code for classification of daily gesture data using LSTM.

 ## Prerequisites
 * Ubuntu 16.04